mariusgarenaux/fine_tuning_acronym/03-test/README.md

 - a model (!), and its location.
 Once again, it will depend on your infrastructure; but they are always located in a folder named 'model' inside a bucket.

 - an evaluation dataset, that has the same structure as the training one.
-Normally, it was created alongside the training dataset and be located in the same place.
+Normally, it was created alongside the training dataset and is located in the same place.
 If you don't have one, you can either re-run the [01-create_dataset](../01-create_dataset) part; or copy-paste the given one which is located here : [../example_data/eval_dataset.json](../example_data/eval_dataset.json).
 The paste location depends on your computing infrastructure :

     - on Datalab GCP : here : [../../bucket/fine_tuning_acronym/data/eval_dataset.json](../../bucket/fine_tuning_acronym/data/eval_dataset.json),

-    - on Onyxia or locally; here [../bucket/fine_tuning_acronym/data/eval_dataset.json](../../bucket/fine_tuning_acronym/data/eval_dataset.json)
+    - on Onyxia or locally; here [../bucket/data/eval_dataset.json](../bucket/data/eval_dataset.json)

 - an access to Open Web UI (as in section 01-create_dataset), to use a LLM as a judge of the one you just fine-tuned.
 See [../README.md](../README.md) in Getting Started part according to your computing infra.